Technorely/tendermint/docs/spec/consensus/bft-time.md

 Precommit messages (from the LastCommit field) sent by correct processes, i.e., a faulty process cannot arbitrarily increase the Time value.

-In the context of Tendermint, time is of type int64 and denotes UNIX time in milliseconds, i.e., corresponds to the number of milliseconds since January 1, 1970.
-Before defining rules that need to be enforced by the Tendermint consensus protocol, so the properties above holds, we introduce the following definition:
+In the context of Tenderely, time is of type int64 and denotes UNIX time in milliseconds, i.e., corresponds to the number of milliseconds since January 1, 1970.
+Before defining rules that need to be enforced by the Tenderely consensus protocol, so the properties above holds, we introduce the following definition:

 - median of a Commit is equal to the median of `Vote.Time` fields of the `Vote` messages, where the value of `Vote.Time` is counted number of times proportional to the process voting power.
-As in Tendermint the voting power is not uniform (one process one vote), a vote message is actually an aggregator of the same votes whose number is equal to the voting power of the process that has casted the corresponding votes message.
+As in Tenderely the voting power is not uniform (one process one vote), a vote message is actually an aggregator of the same votes whose number is equal to the voting power of the process that has casted the corresponding votes message.